JK Electrical Upgrades Guide: Lighting, Power & Accessories

 | DC-DC Charger | Actively manages charging | Lithium batteries, heavy accessory use |

 Installation locations: The most common second battery location is under the hood where the factory air box sits (after relocating the air intake).
 Some owners mount it in the rear cargo area or replace the rear seat.
+For a complete walkthrough, see our JK Dual Battery Setup guide.

 Winch Electrical Requirements